Top 5 Fast Growing Vines and Climbing Flowers

 Not only are fast growing vines and climbing flowers great to look at, they serve a definite purpose in backyards.
-Vines can add height and fullness to any flower garden with their sky-high antics.
-Take a look at these prize picks for ideas, then start adding them to your backyard.
+Vining plants can add height and fullness to any flower garden with their sky-high antics.
+Take a look at these plant picks for ideas, then start adding vines to your backyard.

 You say, “CLEM-uh-tis,” I say, “cluh-MAT-iss.”
-It doesn’t matter how you pronounce it; one word best describes this vine: dazzling!
+It doesn’t matter how you pronounce it; one word best describes these fast growing vines: dazzling!
 Clematis grows up to 30 feet tall, so you’ll get more flowers in less space.

 Christian missionaries discovered the passionflower in South America in the 1500s.
 They saw symbolism in the bloom, and named it for Jesus’ passion.
-The vines can extend up to 50 feet.
+The fast growing vines can extend up to 50 feet.